 Respondents self-identified in one of the following occupational categories, adapting the national Power to the Profession’s framework:

-The following section provides a detailed breakdown of survey respondents’ roles and demographics, offering insight into the composition of the workforce.
+The following section provides a detailed breakdown of survey respondents' roles and demographics, offering insight into the workforce composition.

 Educational attainment, credentials awarded, and years of experience may be key determinants of career mobility and opportunity within the early childhood workforce.
 This section includes the highest degrees earned by respondents, the percentage of respondents who have a non-degree credential that is specific to early childhood, and length of experience in the field.